spoo-bar/cosmy-wasmy/README.md

-        "chainGasDenom": "uosmo", // The micro denom used to pay for gas "chainDenomDecimals": "6", // Default decimals to display account balance "signType": "tmsecp256k1", // Which signing scheme to use? tmsecp256k1 or ethsecp256k1 "chainDenom": "uosmo", // the micro denom used to track account balance "faucetEndpoint": "http://localhost:8000", //Faucet address and port to request funds "accountExplorerLink": "https://testnet.mintscan.io/osmosis-testnet/account/${accountAddress}", //Block explorer url which includes '${accountAddress}' text to generate account url
+        "chainGasDenom": "uosmo", // The micro denom used to pay for gas "chainDenomDecimals": "6", // Default decimals to display account balance "signType": "tmsecp256k1", // Which signing scheme to use? tmsecp256k1 or ethsecp256k1 "coinType": "118", // Coin type registered for the chain "chainDenom": "uosmo", // the micro denom used to track account balance "faucetEndpoint": "http://localhost:8000", //Faucet address and port to request funds "accountExplorerLink": "https://testnet.mintscan.io/osmosis-testnet/account/${accountAddress}", //Block explorer url which includes '${accountAddress}' text to generate account url